PluribusDigital/open-data-guidebook/README.md

 * HTML
 * JSONP

+## Common Best Practices
+* Entire datasets first (a query API is great, but at a minimum, put out the entire raw dataset)

+### API Best Practices
+* Version the API

 # Organization-level Data Metadata
 Some organizations have a list of datasets as an API (e.g. http://www.justice.gov/data.json)